MalwareWerewolf/RaptorSA/README.md

 * **$distance [latitude1] [longitude1] [latitude2] [longitude2]** - Get the distance between the sets of coordinates
 * **$dogs** - Find some cute dog pictures.
 * **$flipcoin** - Flip a coin.
-* **$google [query]** - Get 3 search queries from Google Custom Search, you need to provide in the json file called googleConfig, your Custom Search Api Key and you CX.
+* **$google [query]** - Get 3 search queries from Google Custom Search, you need to provide in the json file called googleConfig, your Custom Search Api Key and your CX.
 * **$ping** - Ping the bot.
 * **$randomcolor** - Generates a random hex color with preview.
 * **$rolldice** - Roll a dice.